Serving Size Guide

 Choose fish, poultry, beans, and nuts.
 Limit red meat and cheese; avoid bacon, cold cuts, and other processed meats.

 Eat plenty of fruits of all colors.
+They are great as snacks on the go.

 * Adapted from Healthy Eating Plate created by Harvard T.H.
 Chan School of Public Health, Copyright © 2011, Harvard University